wkantaros/aggregated-liquidity-prediction-markets/README.md

 odds in town
 - could implement fairly basic tokenomics where users get better lines if betting w our token

 #### The "generalized protocol" + use additional cases

 We can abstract the three features above into a more generalized theme:
-Leveraging oracles and aggregated liquidity across markets to eliminate slippage for long-tail + exotic assets
+Leveraging oracles and aggregated liquidity across markets to eliminate slippage for additional assets

 Examples:
 - GMX, uses chainlink oracles + pooled liquidity across markets for 0 slippage derivatives